kmangal/kmangal.github.io/index.md

 ## About Me

+I am a development economist and data scientist.
+I currently work at <a href="https://www.neo.tax/">Neo.Tax</a>.

 This website is a repository for my academic work.
 My research focused on understanding how the competition for government jobs through merit-based exams interacts with the rest of the labor market.

 The work that you see here was completed over the course of my PhD in Public Policy at Harvard University and a postdoctoral fellowship at the <a href="https://cse.azimpremjiuniversity.edu.in/">Centre for Sustainable Employment</a> at Azim Premji University.